kevinidea/Predict_Income/README.md

 2. Make sure you have Python 2, Numpy, Pandas and Sklearn modules

-3. Run the main.py script
+3. Run the Main.py script (browse to the project directory and run command python Main.py)